 This museum is located near the Peter and Paul Cathedral and it’s definitely worth checking out if you have some time!
 The history spans from the end of the 19th century until present day with a large emphasis on the Bolshevik Revolution of 1917.
 If you’re into Russian history, plan on spending about 4-hours here in a state of absolute amazement!

 - This painting was completed in 1938 depicting the scene of the October revolution in 1917.

 - They even show footage of the famous Canada vs Russia Summit Series of 1972.
 What a place!

 Additional Pictures of the City

-- Above are two pictures of the main city square, the primary location of resistance during the October Revolution.
+- Above is a picture of the main city square, the primary location of resistance during the October Revolution.
 The Bolsheviks stormed the Hermitage which is opposite of the gate shown above.

 - A typical Russian snack to go with beer.
 Fried bread covered in cheese with a side of sour cream.